sharklang/sharklang/README.md

 The DSLs are indeed focusing on being concise and adapted to the development of business apps, which make them very productive:

-- specializing on classical data and process flow oriented business applications, it hides runtime boiler plate code that gets generated
+- specializing on data and process flow oriented business applications, it hides runtime boiler plate code that gets generated automatically
 - notions are described once using one of the DSLs (DRY principle)
 - each DSL is optimal for its problem space which increases robustness and productivity: requirements, data definition, service definition, business rules, process flows , MVC (forms, UI, style, data model, page flow)... all are using their specialized DSL
 - text capture is used for everything (vs. gui / drag and drop tools) which is more efficient at the time of capture/coding
-- everything is code which allows tight version control and reduced size
+- everything is code which allows tight version control, easier impact analysis, and reduced size
-- at the same time, the platform provides several different graphical views generated on the fly that can be used to support design, validation, communication or collaboration processes
+- at the same time, the platform provides several graphical views that can be used to support design, validation, communication or collaboration processes
 - development style and coding is very constrained and controlled to increase homogeneity, reduce the risk of errors, and increase future maintainability
 - integration to version control, documentation management, test run and deployment comes also out of the box, which not only creates efficiency, but also increases maintainability and thus longevity
 - in the end, Sharklang offers many of the same benefits as low code development solutions, but in a text based way (simple code), which allows to be more efficient and create more maintainable systems than when relying on heavyweight graphical development tools.
-And furthermore, it is open source and can be customized
+And furthermore, it is open source and can be customized.

 This focus on design and development efficiency, and on requirement rigor/traceability, is not only reducing software design cost and increasing time to market, it is also allowing to produce solutions that are more aligned to business needs.
 This contributes a lot to the reduction of the IT CO2 footprint.
 Indeed, failed projects, software that are partially used and are not adapted, all generate a lot of carbon: they are replaced after a few years, or worse, workaround systems are used based on analytics platforms or productivity tools to compensate, which significantly augments the IT bill and the CO2 emissions.
 Too many IT projects still fail despite so many attempts to solve this core issue of the IT industry, and it is the first thing to tackle if we want to reduce IT carbon emissions.